 QCT Segment.
 A supplier's ability to meet our product manufacturing demand is limited mainly by their overall capacity and current capacity availability.
 Although we have entered into long-term contracts with our suppliers, most of these contracts do not provide for long-term capacity commitments.
 To the extent that we do not have firm commitments from our suppliers over a specific time period, or in any specific quantity, our suppliers may allocate, and in the past have allocated, capacity to the production of products for their other customers while reducing capacity to manufacture our products.
 Accordingly, capacity for our products may not be available when we need it or available at reasonable prices.
-We have experienced capacity limitations from our suppliers in the past and may experience it in the future.
-During fiscal 2004 and the first quarter of fiscal 2005, we experienced supply constraints which resulted in our inability to meet certain customer demand.
-While we were able to alleviate these supply constraints and improve the supply and delivery of the affected integrated circuits by working with our existing suppliers to increase available manufacturing capacity, and by increasing and extending our firm orders to our suppliers, there can be no assurance that we will not experience these or other supply constraints in the future, which could result in our failure to meet customer demand.
+We have experienced capacity limitations from our suppliers in the past which resulted in supply constraints and our inability to meet certain customer demand.
+There can be no assurance that we will not experience these or other supply constraints in the future, which could result in our failure to meet customer demand.